 "Our clinic students come from a variety of backgrounds and bring diverse experiences.
 An attorney must be able to recognize and take account of the differences of those they represent. he clinic offers students the opportunity to explore these issues and develop the skills to effectively counsel people seeking legal assistance."

 Curtis J. Waugh, Visiting Associate Professor of Law, joined the Clinic in 2003.
 He has supervised interns in a range of civil cases.
-Before he joined the Clinic, he practiced for 16 years with the Topeka firm of Goodell, Stratton, Edmonds & Palmer, primarily in the areas of civil litigation and appellate practice.
+Before he joined the Clinic, he practiced with the Topeka firm of Goodell, Stratton, Edmonds & Palmer, primarily in the areas of civil litigation and appellate practice.

 "Because of the fine rapport between students and faculty at Washburn Law, the Law Clinic serves as an effective advocate for its clients' interests and enriches students' law school experience."